-How to Get Azure Certified in 2021
+How to Get Azure Certified in 2022: A Comprehensive Guide

 Have you started building your technical knowledge of Microsoft Azure and are now wondering where to go next?
 Pursuing a Microsoft Azure certification is a great way to build on your existing skills and move your career forward.
 This article provides relevant, up-to-date information on Microsoft Azure certification paths.
 I will start by explaining Microsoft’s role-based certifications and listing the Azure certifications that are currently available.

 You can choose from many learning paths, depending on your current job role and career plans, from Azure Data Engineer or Azure DevOps Engineer to Azure Solutions Architect and more.
 Once you’ve chosen which certification you want to pursue, you can find an upcoming Microsoft exam to attend remotely from home or at a test center.
 Before you begin studying, it is best to learn about the Azure certifications so you can choose which certification path is right for you.

 Microsoft introduced role-based certifications in 2018 to align Azure knowledge and skills with relevant career and business requirements.

 There are currently nine role-based Azure certifications available.
 Microsoft updates the list regularly as technology and career paths evolve.
 As of mid-2020, the following Azure role-based certifications are available, listed in order of difficulty level: